-Overcoming the hurdles of gender and racial bias, Marie Maynard Daly was the first African American woman to be awarded a PhD in Chemistry in the United States, in 1947
+Marie was the first African American woman to be awarded a PhD in chemistry in the USA.

 Marie graduated magna cum laude in 1942 with a bachelor’s degree in chemistry and was offered a fellowship to pursue her graduate studies at New York University, whilst working part-time as a laboratory assistant at Queens College.
 Marie completed her master’s degree in just one year.

 In 1944, Marie enrolled at Columbia University as a doctoral student, where she undertook research into compounds the body produces and how these affect digestion.
 Working under the direction of Dr. Mary L Caldwell (the first female assistant professor at Columbia University), Marie completed her PhD with a thesis entitled ‘A Study of the Products Formed by the Action of Pancreatic Amylase on Corn Starch’.
-She became the first African American woman in the United States to be awarded a PhD in chemistry in 1947.
+In 1947, she became the first African American woman in the United States to be awarded a PhD in chemistry.